aldaris/opensso/extensions/authnicrp/README.txt

     Otherwise, look into downloading Tomcat, or look for J2EE 1.4 SDK and for an implementation from Sun Microsystems.

+To build the authnicrp authentication module, you will need to compile with JDK 1.6, and setup the JAVA_HOME environment variable accordingly.
+All you need to do is to invoke the default ant target of the build.xml file.

+# ant

 --------------------------------------------------------------------------------
-To install the module in opensso we need to follow the instructions outlined below
+To install the module in opensso you need to follow the instructions outlined below
 --------------------------------------------------------------------------------

 1 - Install OpenSSO (Download from
     https://opensso.dev.java.net/public/use/index.html).
-    The module has been tested against OpenSSO v1 Builds 2, 3 and 4.
+    The module has been tested against OpenSSO v1 Builds 2, 3, 4 and 5

 2 - Using the OpenSSO Admin console, navigate to Configuration>Core>Auth Module
     and type com.identarian.infocard.opensso.rp.Infocard in the 'New Value' field under 'Pluggable Authentication Module Classes', click 'Add', then 'Save'.

-3 - Copy dist/Authnicrp.jar into <OPENSSO_INSTALL_DIR>/WEB-INF/lib
-    <OPENSSO_INSTALL_DIR> on Glassfish will be something like
-    <GLASSFISH_DIR>/domains/domain1/applications/j2ee-modules/opensso/

-4 - Copy lib/xmldap-1.0.jar <OPENSSO_INSTALL_DIR>/WEB-INF/lib

-5 - Copy source/Infocard.xml into <OPENSSO_INSTALL_DIR>/config/auth/default

-6 - Copy source/Infocard.jsp into <OPENSSO_INSTALL_DIR>/config/auth/default

-7 - Copy source/infocardInvalidToken.jsp <OPENSSO_INSTALL_DIR>/config/auth/default

-8 - Copy source/infocardInvalidCert.jsp <OPENSSO_INSTALL_DIR>/config/auth/default

-9 - Copy source/Infocard.properties <OPENSSO_INSTALL_DIR>/WEB-INF/classes

-10 - Copy images/infocard_71x50.png into <OPENSSO_INSTALL_DIR>/images

-11 - Edit the <OPENSSO_INSTALL_DIR>/WEB-INF/classes/Infocard.properties file to
+3 - Edit the source/Infocard.properties file to define the application server's
-    define the application server's key store password and alias.
-On Glassfish V2 which the module has been tested, the default alias is 's1as' and the default password is the application's server admin password (i.e.
+    key store password and alias.
+    On Glassfish V2, which the module has been tested, the default alias is 's1as' and the default password is the application's server admin password (i.e.
     'adminadmin').
     If you have installed Glassfish via NetBeans 6.0, then the key store password is 'changeit'.
     On Glassfish you can verify the password and alias with keytool -list \
     -storepass changeit -keystore \
     <GLASSFISH_DIR>/domains/domain1/config/keystore.jks
-    - Edit the <OPENSSO_INSTALL_DIR>/WEB-INF/classes/Infocard.properties file to
-      define the database connection URL parameters if different from defaults
+    - Edit the source/Infocard.properties file to define the database connection URL parameters if different from defaults

+4 - Install the module in OpenSSO.
+An 'install' ant target has been provided to
+    copy all the necessary files in the deployed OpenSSO root directory.
+    Prior to invoking the 'install' ant target, you will need to edit build.xml in order the define the location of this directory in the opensso-root.dir property.

-12 - Start a JavaDB (Derby) server on localhost and default port '1527'.
+5 - Start a JavaDB (Derby) server on localhost and default port '1527'.
     The module creates the database and tables at startup.
 The database is used to store relations between Information Cards presented by users and the OpenSSO user accounts.

-13 - Restart the server
+6 - Restart the server

-14 - Point your browser at
+7 - Point your browser at
     http(s)://my.domain.name:port/opensso/UI/Login?module=Infocard

-15 - In order to play with the module, you'll have to install an Information
+8 - In order to play with the module, you'll have to install an Information
     Card Identity Selector application.
 The initial login page provides links for where you can download an Identity Selector as a Firefox extension for Linux, Windows and Mac OS X.